nafizjiwa/REDUX-CORE-API/README.md

         store.dispatch(toggle()); // Toggles the light to 'off' store.dispatch(toggle()); // Toggles the light back to 'on' store.dispatch(toggle()); // Toggles the light back to 'off'
+### RESPOND TO CHANGES

+- Actions dispatched to the 'store' are listened for and responded to with 'store.subscribe()'
+- 'store.subscribe(listenerFunction)' --> Subscribes the Listener Function to the store
+- 'store.subscribe()' it also returns an unscribe function to stop listening to store changes